stevekennaird/stevekennaird.github.com/_posts/2012-10-18-database-managed-redirects-using-iis7.md

 ---
 {% include JB/setup %}

-## Handling database-managed redirects for a website in IIS7
+## Handling database-managed redirects for a website running in IIS7

 So you've got a website that you've got hundreds of redirects for.
 Maybe you're replacing an old site that had a poor url structure, but don't want to lose any SEO juice attributed to the old pages, and you don't want everyone who comes to your site from a search engine seeing a 404.